smithkirsten/tic-tac-toe/README.md

 * Error handling
 -Extras:-
 * Use local storage to allow winner tally to persist when the page is reloaded
+* Create a root class and alternate classes in CSS so that the page can change color themes at certain points in the program

 **Wins & Challenges:**